3hal0n/specToCodeAI/README.md

 ## Notes
 - The backend only supports code generation.
 The "Run" button in the UI is present, but there is no `/execute_code` endpoint implemented in the backend.
-- The AI model is loaded at backend startup.
+- The AI models are loaded at backend startup.
 If model loading fails, the backend will return an error for code generation requests.
 - The frontend uses localStorage to keep a history of generated code.
+- Output validation is performed for all supported languages to ensure code quality and relevance.
+- A system instruction is always prepended to the prompt to encourage clean, secure code generation.

 ---